The root canal procedure. –

 - The barrier created by a dam aids with this goal by preventing saliva (a source of bacteria and debris) from gaining entry into the tooth while its work is being performed.

-Step 2 – Creating the access cavity.
+Step 2 – Creating the access cavity for your procedure.

-What’s this step like?
+What’s this step like for you the patient?

+In preparation for this scenario, most (the best) dentists will establish a prearranged hand signal for you to use to indicate that they should stop and investigate what’s bothering you.
 Once they realize that a problem exists, they can then determine what steps are needed to control your discomfort.
 What they can do.

 A surgical operating microscope may be used.

-These instruments have a price tag associated with them.
+However, these instruments have a price tag associated with them.
 So while it’s commonplace that an endodontist (root canal specialist) will have one in their office, it’s less likely that your general dentist will.

 Page highlights as a video –